tomodachi94/hydrus-ocr/README.md

 I use Hydrus to store a large repository of screenshots of chat logs.
 I wanted to find a way to search their text, and this is the result.

 ### What are the limitations of this program?
-* It currently only supports one language at a time.
-* It does not use threading to OCR multiple files at once.
+It does not use threading to OCR multiple files at once.
-* Singular runs are not supported; the program loops itself and constantly runs in the background daemon-style.

-[Multi-language support](https://github.com/tomodachi94/hydrus-ocr/issues/1) and [threading](https://github.com/tomodachi94/hydrus-ocr/issues/2) are planned for the future.
+[Threading](https://github.com/tomodachi94/hydrus-ocr/issues/2) is planned for the future.
 Subscribe to the relevant GitHub issue for updates.

 ### Why is the quality of the text so bad?
 This program uses Tesseract to do most of the heavy lifting.
 Tesseract is notoriously bad at OCRing specific types of images, as well as images of lower quality.